ksyasuda/jimaku-dl/README.md

 ## License

-Jimaku Downloader is licensed under the MIT License.
+Jimaku Downloader is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.